James Rodgers (gridiron football): Montreal Alouettes

 Rodgers was signed to the Montreal Alouettes' practice roster on August 6, 2014.
 In 2014, he appeared in 10 games.
 He recorded seven receptions for 88 yards and one touchdown.
 He recorded 12 carries for 60 yards and one touchdown.
 He also recorded 11 kickoff returns for 206 yards, as well as 58 punt returns for 467 yards, and one touchdown.

 Coaching career

 Nebraska

 In August 2016, Rodgers joined the University of Nebraska–Lincoln athletic department as a graduate manager and player personnel intern.

-San Antonio Commanders (AAF)
+San Antonio Commanders

 In 2018, he became the running backs coach for his former college coach, Mike Riley, and the San Antonio Commanders of the Alliance of American Football.
 Shortly after being hired, he was switched to be the outside linebackers coach.

-New Jersey Generals (USFL)
+New Jersey Generals

 In March 2022, Rodgers reunited with Riley when he joined his staff as the wide receivers coach for the New Jersey Generals of the USFL.

-Personal
+Personal life

 Rodgers is the son of Tasha Williams and James Rodgers, Sr. He is also the nephew of retired safety Michael Lewis.
 He also has three siblings, including Jacquizz Rodgers, a former NFL running back, who he was also teammates with during his tenure at Oregon State.